Skip to main content

 Reload the page until the response changes to something like the following:

-Take note of the value under the url key, in this case it is:
+Take note of the value under the url key.

 3. Download the export data